 If you’re planning to buy a home, you’re probably already saving money for the down payment—the beginning of the whole home buying adventure.
 But have you also thought about saving for the end of the process, the closing costs?

 If you answered “No,” you’re not alone.
-More than half of all home buyers are surprised by closing fees—and not in a “Yay, let’s celebrate!” kind of way.
+Many home buyers can be surprised by closing fees—and not in a “Yay, let’s celebrate!” kind of way.
 Buyers are often caught off guard about these costs and how expensive they can be.

 However, a little advance planning can help a lot.
 Knowing exactly what fees are required at closing can help you prepare for the big moment.
 And knowing when, where and how to save on closing costs could actually help lower the total amount you’ll pay.